avbatchelor/trail-conditions/README.md

 ![alt text](https://github.com/avbatchelor/trail-conditions/blob/master/reports/figures/view_from_pierce.JPG)
 *Mt.
 Pierce has great views - but are the views from other peaks just as good?*

 This is a summary of my side project.
-The project is still a work in progress so please forgive me for parts that are incomplete - I'll be updating it throughout March and April 2018.
+The project is still a work in progress - I'll be updating it throughout March and April 2018.

 ## Table of Contents
 * [Motivation](#motivation)